Skip to content

 1. Ambiguity as a strategic resource

 The Grey Zone operates by exploiting ambiguity with INTENTION.
-On the legal, political, moral, institutional realms!
+On the legal, political, moral, institutional realms.
 Ambiguity neutralizes resistance.
 Therefore, it's an excellent tool.
 It allows actors to move freely while others are stuck debating definitions.

 2. Influence without attribution